Is there a vaccine to prevent HPV?

 Another vaccine that protects against HPV 16 and 18 that cause cervical cancer has been approved by the BFAD for use in the Philippines.
 This bivalent vaccine is approved for use in the Philippines for females from 10 years of age onwards.

-the HPV vaccines provide protection against cervical cancer and other HPV-related diseases?
+How do the HPV vaccines provide protection against cervical cancer and other HPV-related diseases?

 HPV vaccines are believed to stimulate the body’s immune system to produce neutralizing antibodies that help protect against HPV in the skin cells of the genital area.